greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ## <a id="maintaining_partitions"></a>Maintaining Partitions

-If your your database employs partitions you will need to perform certain tasks regularly to help maintain those parititons.
-To help you with this, VMware Greenplum includes a view and a number of user-defined functions to help with these tasks.
+If your database employs partitions you will need to perform certain tasks regularly to help maintain those partitions.
+VMware Greenplum includes a view and a number of user-defined functions to help with these tasks.

 ### The gp_partitions View